edgelesssys/contrast/dev-docs/user-manual.md

 ## Current limitations

-Contrast is in an early development stage and most underlying projects are under development, too.
+Contrast is in an early preview stage, and most underlying projects are still under development as well.
-As a result there are currently certain limitations, from which we try to document the most significant ones here:
+As a result, there are currently certain limitations from which we try to document the most significant ones here:

-- Only availabile on AKS with CoCo preview (AMD SEV-SNP)
+- Only available on AKS with CoCo preview (AMD SEV-SNP)
 - Persistent volumes currently not supported in CoCo
 - While workload policies are functional in general, but [not covering all edge cases](https://github.com/microsoft/kata-containers/releases/tag/genpolicy-0.6.2-5)
 - Port-forwarding isn't supported by Kata Containers yet
-- CLI only available for Linux (mostly because upstream dependencies are not availabile for other platforms)
+- CLI is only available for Linux (mostly because upstream dependencies are not available for other platforms)

 ## Upcoming Contrast features

 - Transparent service mesh (apps can currently use mTLS with Coordinator certs for secure communication)
-- Plugin key management service (KMS) for attestation/coordinator certificate based key release
+- Plugin for a key management service (KMS) for attestation/coordinator certificate-based key release
 - High availability (distributed Contrast Coordinator)